 I’m passionate about creating spaces and practices where we can hear our own hearts.
 Where we feel supported in being the people we want to be, and living the lives we want to live.
 If you are longing to show up more fully for yourself, your partner, family, friends, co-workers, staff, team or students, I offer simple yet powerful tools and practices that can help.

 HEART WIDE OPEN

 *spark and blossom* is a collection of meditation tools, mini art prints and greeting cards which I design, carve and block print by hand on lovely eco-friendly paper using vibrant, non-toxic inks.
 Creating them is a slow, meditative experience that is part of my daily heartfulness practice!
 My desire with this project is to create beautiful earth-friendly *daily practice* tools that uplift, inspire, and energize!

 I love colour, curvy lines, symmetry, geometry and shiny gold details!
 I am especially inspired by the mehndi, textile and block print arts of India.
-My illustrations have been featured in print and online projects all over the world, including tea tins for Deepak Chopra, DVD cases for Ravi Shankar and Yehudi Menuhin, magazine illustrations and book covers for Shambhala Publications, as well as restaurant menus, wedding invitations, logos and posters for yoga studios, musicians, organic farmers and other micro-businesses.
-They are available for purchase through istockphoto, stockfresh and etsy.
+My illustrations have been featured in print and online projects all over the world, including tea tins for Deepak Chopra, DVD cases for Ravi Shankar and Yehudi Menuhin, newsletter art for kirtan singer Jai Uttal, magazine illustrations and book covers for Shambhala Publications, as well as Indian restaurant menus and food products, logos and posters for yoga studios, musicians, organic farmers and other micro-businesses.
+They are available for purchase through istockphoto and etsy.

 Over the years, I have written (and published) articles, novels, a collection of short stories, a few isolated bits of poetry and lots of brave (or foolish) love letters — some mailed, some not!